-Moist, flavorful, and beautiful sesame bread is a delightful addition to the dinner table.
+This easy sesame seed bread recipe makes a moist, flavorful, and beautiful loaf that is a delightful addition to the dinner table.

-Sesame seed bread is colorful thanks to a bit of molasses that also add richness, moistness, and flavor.
+Sesame seed bread is colorful thanks to a bit of molasses in the dough that also adds richness, moistness, and flavor.
+The result is a light, airy loaf with a golden, seeded crust that looks as good as it tastes.

 Airy Loaf